 Because mountain climbers smoke cigars, too.
 Or maybe because you live in Casper, Wyoming (elev.
-5200’), and you’re tired of the cigar lighters in your arsenal going ass-up when it’s time to fire up a tasty, mild Macanudo.
-Because science says so, altitude can do funny things to cigars: not only will your cigar (supposedly) burn slower, you might even have trouble lighting it because the air is thinner.
-And that’s where the XIKAR Stratosphere cigar lighter comes in.
-It’s fitted with a protective rubber body, and this torch lighter’s windproof flame burns bright and hot at up to 12,000’ above sea level…which means you’ll be toasting that Churchill issue-free pretty much anywhere.
-Easy to fuel and adjust, lifetime guarantee and wickedly affordable – this is essential gear to light your victory cigar whether you’re celebrating (a) a successful climb of Mt.
-Hood, or (b) the successful climb up the steps of your front porch.
+5200’), and you’re tired of the cigar lighters in your arsenal going ass-up when it’s time to fire up a tasty, mellow Macanudo.
+Because of the thinner air, altitude can do funny things to cigars: not only will your cigar burn slower, you might even have trouble lighting it because of the lack of oxygen.
+And that’s where the Xikar Cirro High Altitude Single Jet lighter comes in.
+It’s protected by a durable metal housing, and this torch lighter’s windproof flame burns bright and hot at up to 12,000’ above sea level…which means you’ll be toasting your favorite smoke issue-free pretty much anywhere.
+Easy to fuel and adjust and with a lifetime guarantee – this is essential gear to light your victory cigar whether you’re celebrating (A) a successful climb of Mt.
+Hood, or (B) the successful climb up the stairs on the front porch.

-Zippo lighters have been setting fire to the world’s smokeables since the early 1930’s – and have been a required accessory for both film heroes and American GIs, the latter who were actually equipped with Zippo lighters when the company dedicated all their manufacturing to the U.S. military in 1939; and an American icon was born.
+Zippo lighters have been setting fire to the world’s smokeables since the early 1930s, and have been a required accessory for both film heroes and American GIs.
+(The latter were actually equipped with Zippo lighters when the company dedicated all their manufacturing to the U.S. military in 1939…and an American icon was born.)
 This Zippo lighter retains the retro look and features their patented `wind-proof’ screen.
-BUT – and this is a big but – it uses Zippo lighter fluid, which many cigar smokers think alters the taste of their smoke.
-Because necessity is a mother-f*@#er and inventors are smart, you can pop in a Thunderbird Butane Torch insert ($9.99) and have a Zippo cigar lighter that has that familiar shape and distinctive click.
-It’s a classic.
+BUT – and this is a big “BUT” – it uses Zippo lighter fluid, which many cigar smokers (myself included) think alters the taste of their smoke.
+Because necessity is a mother-f#@$er and inventors are smart, you can pop in a Thunderbird Butane Torch Zippo insert ($10.99 at publish date) and have a torch lighter which keeps that familiar shape and distinctive click.
+It’s a classic for cigar smokers, and that cigarette-smoking buddy who always needs a light.
 Get one.

 CLASSY AS HELL: Rocky Patel South Beach Quad Flame

-If you didn’t think you could get your hands on a quality triple flame butane torch for less than the cost of a cigar 5-pack – think again, muchacho.
-Vector does it in style, and in VERY compact style at that.
-There must be science at work here, as it wasn’t previously believed to be physically possible to cram this much stuff into such a small piece.
-Check off the pluses: the Heatran has great pocket feel, lights immediately and has a 7mm cigar punch that folds into the bottom of the case.
+If you didn’t think you could get your hands on a quality quad flame butane torch for less than the cost of a cigar 5-pack – think again, muchacho.
+Vertigo does it in style, and in relatively compact style at that.
+There is sorcery at work here, as it wasn’t previously believed to be physically possible to cram this much stuff into one pocket-sized piece.
+Check off the pluses: the Churchill feels solid in the hand, lights quickly and offers a cigar punch that folds into the bottom of the case.
 Even better – no more butane roulette…you know, guessing when it’s time to refill?
-This Vector cigar lighter sports a huge tank AND a fuel level window, and provides adjustable, perfect heat.
+This Vertigo cigar lighter sports a huge tank and a fuel level window, while providing adjustable heat.
 Big thing, small package.
 Add one of these cigar lighters to your torch arsenal.